Reality Check: Why are 99.75% of coffee cups not recycled?

 It's gradually becoming common knowledge that it's not as easy to recycle your takeaway coffee cup as people may have thought.

-The mixture of paper and plastic in their inner lining - designed to make them both heat and leakproof - makes them difficult to recycle.
+It's the mixture of paper and plastic in their inner lining - designed to make them both heat and leakproof - that causes difficulties.

 There are currently only a small number of specialist plants in the UK able to process the disposable used cups, and as a result, the vast majority of them (more than 99.75%) don't get recycled.